 As expected, the SNP density of pre-miRNAs and exons were found to be lower than that of the intergenic regions.
 For pre-miRNAs, the percentage of genomics fragments kept rising with the SNP density until it peaked at the range of 0.03-0.04 (Fig. 1).
 It then decreased gradually after 0.04.
 The same trend was observed for the overall SNP distribution in exons sampled, except that the abundance of corresponding fragments peaked at the SNP density range of 0.02-0.03 (Fig. 2).
 No such trend was seen for the intergenic regions analyzed (Fig. 3).
-Through comparing the percentage of genomic fragments fell within the lower SNP density ranges of 0-0.10, 0-0.08 and 0-0.05 individually (Fig. 1, 2, 3), it was clear that most pre-miRNAs clustered at similar density as exons, where significantly less intergenic regions fell into the same ranges.
+Through comparing the percentage of genomic fragments fell within the lower SNP density ranges of 0-0.10, 0-0.08 and 0-0.05 individually (Fig. 1, 2, 3), it was clear that more pre-miRNAs clustered at similar density than exons, where significantly much less intergenic regions fell into the same ranges.
 HIGHLIGHT YOUR SIGNIFICANT FINDINGS: how did you get to the conclusion that the SNP densities of pre-miRNAs are lower than exons???
 This demonstrates that pre-miRNAs have gone through stricter evolutionary selections than both intergenic regions and exons, which is consistent with their established roles as master regulators in many genetic pathways.